email2vimalraj/click-sink/README.md

   `flat["user.id"] != null`

-UI: Pipeline → Filters → Enable, choose CEL, and enter expression.
-Save, then start the pipeline.
+UI: Pipeline → Filters → Enable, then choose a mode:

+- Visual Builder: compose rules with conditions (equals or regex) and logical AND/OR/NOT.
+The UI shows the Generated CEL preview and saves that expression under the hood.
+- CEL Code: edit the CEL expression directly.

+You can switch between modes anytime.
+Switching to Visual Builder does not parse arbitrary CEL back into rules yet; saving from Visual will overwrite the existing expression with the generated CEL.

 Notes:

 - Filters run in the worker processes.
 Schema inference and sampling are unaffected.
 - Invalid expressions are rejected by the API on save.
+The Visual Builder generates expressions that guard for missing fields using `"key" in flat`.

 ```bash
 go run ./cmd/click-sink ui --store=pg --pg-dsn="postgres://sink:sink@localhost:5432/click_sink?sslmode=disable" --listen=:8081